 After going through the use cases and requirements that we received from our existing customers, we created a concept of what would be needed, how it would function, and how it would look in Valamis.
 Our double diamond approach helped to see the big picture and know where we want to go to ensure a solid first release.

 When we were deciding on the features for eCommerce, we started analyzing and designing features that were needed for all customers.
 The list included: pricing of learning items, discounts, a shopping cart page, a payment process and order history.
 But since we have customers with different business types in different industries, it was inevitable that we would run into some different eCommerce needs as well.
 For example, there were different types of discounts and payment methods needed in different instances.
 In some cases we needed to choose which features were vital for the first release and then create a plan to add other features in the future releases.
 Additionally, the eCommerce team discussed technical implementations and the steps that would be needed to start development.
-After months of development, we are now releasing eCommerce in Valamis -- Learning Experience Platform.
+After months of development, we successfully released eCommerce into the Valamis Learning Experience Platform.

 How does it work?
 Have a look at our video: